aelnar/p3p-fusion-path/README.md

  There's two layers to it:

  Normal fusions between two Personas happen normally, and the Arcana combos are in one dictionary.
- This should be easy to implement, and a reicpe will be added based on the current Persona's base level + any Persona ~10 levels or so around it = a new Persona to reach.
+ This should be easy to implement, and a recipe will be added based on the current Persona's base level + any Persona >10 levels or so around it = a new Persona to reach.
 It'll be easy to limit which Personas we add and which ones we don't have to.

  Triple fusions are a different story.
 I didn't want it taking up time trying to find triple fusions that either